natemacleod/watlink/README.md

 *Yes!
 WatLink uses Firebase to store authentication details, so your data will be safely stored in Google's servers.
 WatLink's code does not store your password in any permanent way.*

 **Can I delete my data?**
 *Yes!
-Deleting your account completely wipes all your data from the Firebase servers.
-It will be like it never existed.*
+Deleting your account completely wipes all your data from the Firebase servers*

 ## Development
 WatLink was developed in [Vue 3](https://vuejs.org).
 Vue is a frontend framework based on JS (or TS) that is incredibly easy to learn, and allows you to produce web apps like WatLink extremely quickly.
 If you're interested in learning Vue, I recommend [this tutorial](https://www.youtube.com/watch?v=qZXt1Aom3Cs).